 6) Although English language is used for business communication between investors, Pigin English is also used.
 While major dialects include Anaang, Ekit, Idere, Efik, Ibibio, Oro, Ilue, etc

-7) Fishing, farming, trading, artisanship are the main economic activities of Akwa Ibom people while civil servants are the major labour force.
+7) Fishing, farming, trading, and artisanship are the main economic activities of Akwa Ibom people while civil servants are the major labour force.

-8) Some of its special dances include Asian Ubo Ikpa, male dance known as Oko, Asian Mbre Iban (dances performed by maidens who are eligible for marriage) etc.
+8) Some of its special dances include Asian Ubo Ikpa, a male dance known as Oko, Asian Mbre Iban (dances performed by maidens who are eligible for marriage) etc.

 Is Akwa Ibom A Good Place To Do Business?